narrative-environments/CourseCompendium/Agency.md

 Situated reflection, in contrast, is embedded in an ongoing contextualized action.
 It involves the type of activity that I engage in when someone asks me what I am doing, or when I am deciding what is the next step in my ongoing course of action.
 In situated reflection, I do not necessarily frame my answers to such questions in terms of beliefs, desires, or strategies.
 Rather, I may reference the immediate environment and what needs to be accomplished.

+## Agency in Actor Network Theory

+In actor-network theory (ANT), all entities – living as well as non-living, human as well as non-human – are capable of contributing to the performance or fulfilment of an action.
+They are therefore said to have ‘actantiality’, a denomination that does does exclude human ‘agency’, nevertheless an agency that is de-centred and situated.

+An example (taken from Law, J. (2007).
+Actor network theory and material semiotics – see below):

+“_Thomas Edison, engineer and manager, and his new New York electricity supply network … an artful combination of transmission lines, generators, coal supplies, voltages, incandescent filaments, legal manoeuvres, laboratory calculations, political muscle, financial instruments, technicians, laboratory assistants and salesmen.
+In short, it was a system, and it worked because Edison engineered the bits and pieces together. … the architecture of the system was the key.
+Its individual elements, people or objects, were subordinate to the logic of that architecture, created or reshaped in that system._”

+###### Thomas Hughes exampled in John Law _ANT and Material Semiotics_

+This means that when we are considering how things happen, when we are looking for origins or causes of a movement or a stabilised fact, we no longer have to consider solely the human faculties, as in Enlightenment Humanism, or a supra personal structure, as in Structuralism or in Aristotelian Hylomorphism **[1]**.

+In order to emphasise this shift in how we perceive agency, ANT scholars use the term actant, borrowed from the narrative semiotics of A. J Greimas.
+An actant essentially is that which has agency – which should be seen as the ability to (profoundly) change a situation – and it can be anything: a human being, a scallop, a certain know-how, a given technology or a bacteria.

+In this context, agency is not limited humans or non-humans but always in whatever groups or networks these constitute and partake in.
+The network, then, is where heterogeneous corporeal entities (substances) and incorporeal entities (concepts, theories, methods, know-how) come together to form a seemingly coherent whole, allowing for each individual member to gain something.

+An important point here is that these networks organise and bundle together other things in order to sustain themselves.
+They interiorise them or bring them into the network operation.
+They could not exist without this interiorization of what is essentially exterior to them.
+This is a characteristic of open systems or networks.

+**[1]** Aristotle contends that every physical object is a compound of matter and form.
+This doctrine has been called “hylomorphism”, a portmanteau of the Greek words for matter (_hulê)_ and form (_eidos_ or _morphê)_.

+Hylomorphism has a range of applications across Aristotle’s work, deriving from a general hylomorphic framework which he extends in a variety of contexts.
+In his _Metaphysics_, for example, he argues that form is what unifies some matter into a single object, the compound of the two.
+In his _De Anima_, he treats soul and body as a special case of form and matter and analyzing perception as the reception of form without matter.
+He suggests in the _Politics_ that a constitution is the form of a _polis_ and the citizens its matter, partly on the grounds that the constitution serves to unify the body politic (Ainsworth, 2016).

+For a discussion of some of the limitations of hylomorphism in Aristotle’s psychology, see Shields (2010).

+Shields, C (2010).
+A fundamental problem about Hylomorphism. _Stanford Encyclopedia of Philosophy_.
+Available from [http://plato.stanford.edu/entries/aristotle-psychology/suppl1.html](http://plato.stanford.edu/entries/aristotle-psychology/suppl1.html) [Accessed 27 September 2015]

 **References**

 Ahearn, L.M.
 (2001).
 Agency and language. _Annual Review of Anthropology_, 30, 28–48.

 Ahearn, L. M. (2007) Comment on Kockelman, P., Agency: the relation between meaning, power, and knowledge. _Current Anthropology_, 48 (3), 375–401\.
 Available from http://www.jstor.org/stable/10.1086/512998 [Accessed 9 December 2016].

+Ainsworth, T. (2016).
+“Form vs. Matter”, _The Stanford Encyclopedia of Philosophy_.
+Available at https://plato.stanford.edu/archives/spr2016/entries/form-matter/ [Accessed 5 February 2019].

 Colapietro, V. (2007) Comment on Kockelman, P., Agency: the relation between meaning, power, and knowledge. _Current Anthropology_, 48 (3), 375–401\.
 Available from http://www.jstor.org/stable/10.1086/512998 [Accessed 9 December 2016].